ikunetwork/WhitePaper/README.md

 The IN creates two classes of native tokens:

-* `IKU`: Serves as software license to access the Network, nodes for the Network to run and to mediate participation in the Network.
+* `IKU`: Serves as software license to access the Network, bandwidth for the Network to run and to mediate participation in the Network.
 The supply of IKU is finite.
 * `RST`: The Research Specific Token `RST` is memory for an R&D initiative - representative of a fungible copyright license to the R&D `[x]` it was specifically created to capitalize.  `RST[x]` also provides a software license to access its respective sub-network to mediate participation.
 Supply is dependent on demand. `RST[x]` bundles, `RST[i]` may be developed as per a future bounty, allowing for scientific and economic risk diversification where `i` represents the number of `RST[x]` bundled.

 `IKU` and `RST[x]` token holders will retain custody , with no asset exchange third-party intervention, distributing the liquidity pool on a global basis.
 The two token incentive model is designed to provide scientists and the general public with agency in determining the future of biotech, regardless of patent policy and large corporations - a radically different model that enables global liquidity for research assets.